cydlou/Helloworld/README.md

 #My Hobbies
 Besides from trying out the new coffee place in town, and still sticking to my favorites.
 I also love books, music (post-punk, goth, industrial, etc.) and platforms.

+#Top 5 Books
+Interview with the Vampire, Pandora, Harry Potter Series, The Little Prince, and The Humans.